hansieodendaal/logos-blockchain-testing/book/src/runners.md

 Runners turn a scenario plan into a live environment while keeping the plan unchanged.
 Choose based on feedback speed, reproducibility, and fidelity.
-For environment and operational considerations, see [Operations](operations.md).
+For environment and operational considerations, see [Operations Overview](operations-overview.md).

 **Important:** All runners require `POL_PROOF_DEV_MODE=true` to avoid expensive Groth16 proof generation that causes timeouts.